 Subi Voice of Youth quiz night

 Do you want to test your knowledge, have a fun night out and win some great prizes?
-Then get involved in Subi Voice of Youth’s fourth annual quiz night!
+Then get involved in Subi Voice of Youth’s fifth annual quiz night!
 A free event for people aged twelve to eighteen.
 You can put together your own table or meet others on the night.

 Youth Achievement Grants

 Individuals may apply for grants to assist with costs associated with participation in an event, competition or community project.
 Applications will be accepted all year round, however retrospective applications will not qualify.